-The following table summarizes our contractual obligations as of March 31, 2004, and the effect these obligations are expected to have on our liquidity and cash flows in future periods:
+The following table summarizes our contractual obligations as of June 30, 2004, and the effect these obligations are expected to have on our liquidity and cash flows in future periods

-Total less than 1 year 1-3 years 4-5 years After 5 years
+Total less than 1 year 1-3 years 4-5 years After 5 years Contractual Obligations: Operating leases \$ 3,019,000 487,000 1,622,000 910,000 Earn-out obligation associated with Enhance Interactive (A) Up to 9,997,000 Up to 9,997,000 Earn-out obligation associated with Acquisition of TrafficLeader (B) Up to 1,000,000 Up to 1,000,000 Total Contractual Obligations \$ Up to 14,016,000 Up to 11,484,000 1,622,000 910,000 0

-\$ 3,077,000 632,000 1,534,000 911,000

-34,800,000 34,800,000

-Up o to 13,500,000 Up t o 13,500,000

-3,400,000 3,400,000

-Up to \$ 1,000,000 Up to \$ 1,000,000

-\$ Up to \$55,777,000 Upt o 18,532,000 1,534,000 911,000 34,800,000 \$ UF \$ 3,077,000 34,800,000 Up to 13,500,000 3,400,000 Up to \$ 1,000,000 \$ 3,077,000 \$ 34,800,000 Up to 13,500,000 Up to \$ 1,000,000 Up to \$ 1,000,000 \$ 3,077,000 632,000 \$ 34,800,000 Up to 13,500,000 Up to 13,500,000 3,400,000 3,400,000 Up to \$ 1,000,000 Up to \$ 1,000,000 \$ 3,077,000 632,000 1,534,000 34,800,000 Up to 13,500,000 Up to 13,500,000 3,400,000 3,400,000 Up to \$ 1,000,000 Up to \$ 1,000,000 \$ 3,077,000 632,000 1,534,000 911,000 34,800,000 Up to 13,500,000 Up to 13,500,000 3,400,000 3,400,000 Up to \$ 1,000,000 Up to \$ 1,000,000

-(A) The Series A redeemable convertible preferred stock has redemption rights that were eliminated upon the automatic conversion of the preferred stock into Class B common stock upon completion of the IPO, which occurred on April 5, 2004.
-Holders of Series A redeemable convertible preferred stock were entitled to receive cumulative dividends at the per annum rate of 8% of the original issue price per share when and if declared by the board of directors.
-The right to receive the cumulative dividends was eliminated upon the automatic conversion of the preferred stock.

-(B) A contingent, earnings-based payment obligation may be owed to the former shareholders of Enhance Interactive.
-The payment obligation has two components, which consist of earn-out consideration and retention consideration.

-The earn-out consideration is calculated based on the formula of 69.44% of Enhance Interactive's earnings before taxes for each of the calendar years 2003 and 2004, up to an aggregate maximum payout cap of \$12.5 million.
+- (A) A contingent, earnings-based payment obligation may be owed to the former shareholders of Enhance Interactive.
+The payment obligation has two components, which consist of earn-out consideration and retention consideration. - The earn-out consideration is calculated based on the formula of 69.44% of Enhance Interactive's earnings before taxes for each of the calendar years 2003 and 2004, up to an aggregate maximum payout cap of \$12.5 million.
 In the event income before taxes does not exceed \$3.5 million for 2003 or 2004, then no amount shall be payable for the related period.
-Any amounts will be accounted for as additional goodwill.

-The retention consideration is calculated based on the formula of 5.56% of Enhance Interactive's earnings before taxes for each of the calendar years 2003 and 2004, up to a an aggregate maximum payout cap of \$1 million.
+Any amounts payable will be accounted for as additional goodwill. - The retention consideration is calculated based on the formula of 5.56% of Enhance Interactive's earnings before taxes for each of the calendar years 2003 and 2004, up to an aggregate maximum payout cap of \$1 million.
 In the event earnings before taxes do not exceed \$3.5 million for 2003 and 2004, then no amount shall be payable for the related period.
-Any amounts payable will be accounted for as compensation.

-Based upon the calculation for calendar year 2003, a \$3.5 million payment liability was recorded for total 2003 earnings-based payment obligations and an estimate for the first quarter of 2004 of \$133,000 was recorded.
-These amounts will reduce the maximum aggregate obligation by the same amount.
+Any amounts payable will be accounted for as compensation. - Based upon the calculation for the calendar year 2003, a \$3.5 million payment liability was recorded for total 2003 earnings-based payment obligations and an estimate for the six months of 2004 of \$256,000 was recorded.
+These amounts will reduce the maximum aggregate obligation by the same amount. - (B) A contingent, revenue-based payment obligation may be owed under the TrafficLeader acquisition agreement.

-- (C) In the event we had not completed a firm commitment initial public offering with gross proceeds of at least \$20 million prior to October 24, 2005, the shareholders of TrafficLeader had the right to redeem 425,000 shares of Class B common stock for \$8 per share (an aggregate redemption of \$3.4 million) upon the affirmative vote of 75% of the holders.
-Upon the closing of the IPO on April 5, 2004, this redemption right was terminated. - (D) A contingent, revenue-based payment obligation may be owed under the TrafficLeader acquisition agreement.
 The contingent revenue-based payment is conditioned on TrafficLeader having revenue in excess of \$15 million for calendar year 2004.
 In the event that TrafficLeader meets the minimum revenue threshold, we will be obligated to pay an amount equal to 10% of each dollar in revenue above the \$15 million threshold, up to a maximum payout cap of \$1 million.
-Any amount payable will be accounted for as additional goodwill.

-In the event on or prior to December 31, 2004, there is a change of control of us or TrafficLeader, or TrafficLeader's CEO and CTO both either resign for good reason or are terminated without cause, or we take any action prior to the end of December 31, 2004, which makes it impractical to calculate or reconstruct the earn out, we will be obligated to pay the full amount of the \$1 million performance-based contingent payment.
+Any amounts payable will be accounted for as additional goodwill. - In the event on or prior to December 31, 2004, there were a change of control of us or TrafficLeader, or TrafficLeader's CEO and CTO both were either to resign for good reason or were terminated without cause, or we were to take any action prior to the end of December 31, 2004, which would make it impractical to calculate or reconstruct the earn out, we will be obligated to pay the full amount of the \$1 million performance-based contingent payment.

+On July 27, 2004, we acquired goClick for approximately \$12.5 million in a combination of cash and equity.
+The cash portion of the consideration was equal to \$8,229,750.